chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/using-addons.md

 ### Installation

-First, we will need to install all the necessary dependencies.
+First, we will need to add it as a development dependency.

 ```bash
 yarn add -D @storybook/addon-knobs